fieldtrip/website/faq/other/anonymization_anatomical.md

 {% include image src="/assets/img/faq/anonymization_anatomical/defacevolume3.png" width="400" %}

-Subsequently you can save it to a MATLAB file or to a NIFTI file using
+Subsequently you can save it to a MATLAB file or to a NIfTI file using

     ft_write_mri('subjectXX_anon.nii', mri_anon.anatomy, 'transform', mri_anon.transform, 'dataformat', 'nifti');